AlaskaAirlines/auro-button/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@alaskaairux/ods-button.svg?color=orange)
 ![NPM](https://img.shields.io/npm/l/@alaskaairux/ods-button.svg?color=blue)

-Orion Design System Button element, clickable elements used to perform an action.

 \<ods-button> is a wrapper component for a HTML \<button> element containing styling and behavior.
 The content of a button is to be passed in via the `string` attribute.
 See below for examples of use.

 ## Docs

-All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the `./docs` directory of this repository.
+All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](/docs/) directory of this repository.

-### Step by step Orion dependency instructions

-To build an app from the ground up using the Orion Design system and all it's individual resources, see the step by step build doc in the `./examples` directory.

 ## Install